engrsabakhan/Automated-Essay-Scoring-2.0/README.md

-<b>📝 Automated Essay Scoring (AES) – Kaggle Project</div</b>
+<b>📝 Automated Essay Scoring (AES) – Kaggle Project</b>

-<b>Automated Essay Scoring (AES) is an intelligent system designed to evaluate written essays using machine learning and deep learning techniques.
+<i>Automated Essay Scoring (AES) is an intelligent system designed to evaluate written essays using machine learning and deep learning techniques.
 This project focuses on developing a reliable scoring model using the Kaggle AES dataset, applying modern NLP preprocessing, feature engineering, and state-of-the-art neural architectures.
-The goal is to create a scoring pipeline that performs consistently, reduces human bias, and delivers accurate, fast, and scalable evaluations of student writing.</b>
+The goal is to create a scoring pipeline that performs consistently, reduces human bias, and delivers accurate, fast, and scalable evaluations of student writing.</i>
 ***
 📚 Table of Contents